OhioHealth Grady Memorial Hospital

-Located in Delaware County, Grady Memorial Hospital has been the main hospital for Delaware, Ohio since 1904.
+OhioHealth Grady Memorial Hospital, located in Delaware County, has been the main hospital for Delaware, Ohio since 1904.
 Today it is a member hospital of OhioHealth, a not-for-profit, faith-based healthcare system.

 Services and clinical programs

 Cancer care

 The Cancer Services program at Grady Memorial is nationally recognized and certified by the American College of Surgeons, the American College of Radiology, and is a member of the Columbus Community Clinical Oncology Program, a clinical oncology research program established and funded by the National Cancer Institute.
 Participating in this consortium of 10 hospitals and 120 physicians gives Grady patients access to clinical trials of drugs and drug combinations not yet approved by the U.S. Food and Drug Administration (FDA).

 Heart and vascular care

 The physicians who see patients and perform heart and vascular procedures at Grady Memorial also are cardiologists at Riverside Methodist Hospital and Grant Medical Center.
 Grady Memorial offers a variety of heart and vascular services in its updated Cardiac Cath Lab.